Skip to main content Skip to navigation

 • Sundays by 11:55 p.m.: Papers are due on the due dates on Sundays by 11:55 p.m.

 • Late initial discussion posts received by the Friday deadline receive a -5 points penalty.
+This penalty isn’t applied to the first lesson, to allow everyone time to become familiar with the course, but it applies after that.

 • Posts and responses will only be counted during the week when they are due; anything added to the week’s discussion after that time (Friday by 11:55 p.m.) will receive a 0 and no comments.